 - Of the NARAL Pro-Choice America PAC endorsement in the Democratic primary, Rep. Markey said: "I am proud to have NARAL Pro-Choice America endorse my candidacy.
 I strongly support a woman's right to choose and believe women should have access to the full range of reproductive health care choices.
 With reproductive rights under constant attack, women across the country and in Massachusetts need a champion on these issues in the Senate.
 I've spent three decades fighting for women's freedom of choice, and I will continue this track record if elected to the Senate."

 - Rep. Markey earned a 100-percent score in NARAL Pro-Choice America's 2012 Congressional Record on Choice.

-- In a recent interview with the Boston Globe, Rep. Markey said, "I came to believe that decisions about a woman's reproductive health should be left between the woman, her family, her doctor, and her faith.
+- In an interview with The Boston Globe, Rep. Markey said, "I came to believe that decisions about a woman's reproductive health should be left between the woman, her family, her doctor, and her faith.
 This issue is one that is intensely personal and I made the decision 30 years ago that I could not and should not impose my religious beliefs on others.
 And my record since then reflects that."

 Gabriel Gomez is anti-choice.

 - Gomez lists his anti-choice beliefs on his campaign website.

 - Demonstrating complete ignorance about Roe v.
 Wade and the anti-choice position of a sitting Supreme Court Justice, Gomez said "I'm personally pro-life.
 But I am not going down to D.C. to change the law.
 Roe v.
 Wade was settled 40 years ago.
 It's settled law in Massachusetts.
 Justice Scalia, a very conservative justice, has effectively said that it's established law.
 And I agree with him.
 However I do not support late-term abortion.
 I think you should have parental consent."